davestanley/HippocampalCA3Net/README.md

 GENESIS Code for Hippocampal CA3 Circadian Model.

 This model produces the hippocampal CA3 neural network model used in the paper below.
-In addition to generating the standard network, (shown below) it can also generate a network with varying degrees of GABAergic septal denervation.
-BASH scripts interact with GENESIS 2.3 to conduct a large range of parameter sweeps.
+It has two modes of operation, a default mode and a circadian mode.
+In the circadian mode, parameters are swept through a range of values.

+This model can be quite easily adapted to produce theta and gamma oscillations, as certain parameter sweeps will reveal (see Figures).
+BASH scripts interact with GENESIS 2.3 to implement parameter sweeps.

 The model contains four cell types derived from prior papers.
-CA3 pyramidal are derived from Traub et al 1991; basket, stratum oriens (O-LM), and medial Septal GABAergic (MSG) interneurons are taken from Hajos et al (2004).
+CA3 pyramidal are derived from Traub et al (1991); Basket,  stratum oriens (O-LM), and Medial Septal GABAergic (MSG) interneurons are taken from Hajos et al (2004).

 Please address questions to David Stanley (Boston University).